-If the O button is on when not in use, SET- or RES+ could get pressed and go into cruise when not desired.
-Keep the O button off when cruise is not being used.
+If S is on when not in use, SET- or +RES could get pressed and go into cruise when not desired.
+Keep Soff when cruise is not being used.

-- 1. Press the 🕅 button to turn the cruise system on. - 2.
-Get to the speed desired. - Press and release the SETcontrol on the steering wheel.
-The desired set speed briefly appears in the instrument cluster. - 4.
-Take your foot off the accelerator pedal.
+1. Press 🕅 to turn the cruise control system on.

+- 2. Get up to the desired speed.

+- 3. Press and release SET- .

+- 4. Remove foot from the accelerator.

 The cruise control indicator on the instrument cluster turns green after the cruise control has been set to the desired speed.
-See Instrument Cluster on page 5-8.
+See Instrument Cluster on page 5-9.